CS-SI/eopf-stac-extension/README.md

 #### eopf:pixel_classification

-`eopf:pixel_classification` provides the amount of pixels with a quality classification, in counts and / or in percentage.
+`eopf:pixel_classification` provides the amount of pixels with a quality classification, in counts and / or in percentage, related to the best resolution raster.
 An Item is only allowed to use `eopf:pixel_classification` in its Properties if it has at least one asset with a defined pixel class array.